mattjcowan/foxvalleymeetup-aspnet-signalr-nuxtjs/NOTES.md

 # foxvalleymeetup-aspnet-signalr-nuxtjs

-Building Apps with VueJS, NuxtJS, SignalR and .NET core
+Speaker notes for `Building Apps with VueJS, NuxtJS, SignalR and .NET core`

 ## Pre-requisites